Terrorism in Australia: ISIL propaganda and recruitment

 A number of incidents relating to the Islamic State of Iraq and the Levant (ISIL) terrorist group have involved Australians and garnered the attention of the Australian public.
 ISIL is a militant Sunni group which has been proscribed by Australian authorities as a terrorist organisation.

 In 2014, two Australian Islamic extremists made a propaganda video encouraging Australians to join the ISIL, According to the Australian government, up to 150 Australians "have been or are currently overseas fighting with extremists in Iraq and Syria."
+Some of their activities are thought to be war crimes.
 One Australian jihadist, Khaled Sharrouf, posted a picture of himself, and another of his son, holding a decapitated soldier's head.

 ISIL recruited Australian nationals for terror attacks in the Middle East including suicide bombings as late as March 2015.
 Eighteen-year-old Jake Bilardi, known as Jihadi Jake, converted to Sunni Islam.
 He died on 11 March 2015 when he carried out a suicide bombing in Ramadi, Iraq.

 In 2015 it was reported that more than 20 Australians who have fought with ISIL have returned and are being monitored by security agencies.
 Then Foreign Minister Julie Bishop has said, "there is a risk they will come back as battle-hardened experienced terrorists ... and try to carry out terrorist attacks".

 The Attorney-General Senator George Brandis has expressed concern that those fighting jihad, then returning from the Middle East, represent, "the most significant risk to Australia's security that we have faced in many years."
 The Australian Security Intelligence Organisation (ASIO) is concerned that Australians fighting jihad may return home to plan terror attacks.
 In October 2014, ISIL published an online video in which a teenage Australian Jihadi, Abdullah Elmir, threatened the United States and Australia, naming U.S. President Barack Obama and Australian Prime Minister Tony Abbott as targets.

+On 18 April 2015, at least 200 police officers conducted a series of raids in Melbourne, frustrating a terror plot planned for ANZAC Day.
+During the raids Sevdet Besim was arrested, and in June 2016 pleaded guilty to planning a terrorism attack, in which he planned to behead a police officer.
+In October 2015, a British minor from Blackburn was found guilty and sentenced to life in prison for being the mastermind of the plot.
+In January 2021, the Parole Board said that "considerable progress that had been made" in his rehabilitation, and that he was suitable for release.

+According to witnesses, some years later, some the officers committed some abuses during the raid; they had thrown a suspect into a fridge, causing a deep cut, made repeated racial slurs to an Aboriginal man and assaulted him.
+The Australian federal police spent years denying these accusations.